keinisha/keinisha/README.md

-Hi, my name is Keinisha and I'm a fouth year student studying Computer Science.
+Hi, my name is Keinisha.